T1000-Swift-Hail/week-01_homework-04/README.md

 - create a constant for your friend Ahmed.
 - Create a constant for the temperature .
 - Set the the temperature value to 42.
-- Make a conditional statement to check that if the temperature is more than 44, print "  < your friend name > it is hot .
+- Make a conditional statement to check that if the  is more than 44, print "  < your friend name > it is hot .
 Don't go outside.".
 - Make another condition to check if temperature is less than 7,  print " < your friend name > it is freezing .
 Don't go outside.".
 - If none of the above conditions are met , then print " < your friend name > it is ok .
 You can go outside."